Colorful coverings of polytopes and piercing numbers of colorful d-intervals: Introduction

 \begin{theorem} Let $P$ be a $k$-dimensional polytope with~${0 \in P}$.
 Suppose for every nonempty, proper face $\sigma$ of $P$ we are given $k+1$ points $y^{(1)}_\sigma, \dots, y^{(k+1)}_\sigma \in C_\sigma$ and $k+1$ closed sets $A^{(1)}_\sigma, \dots, A^{(k+1)}_\sigma \subset P$.
 If $\sigma \subset \bigcup_{\tau \subset \sigma} A^{(j)}_\tau$ for every face~$\sigma$ of~$P$ and every~${j\in [k+1]}$, then there exist faces $\sigma_1, \dots, \sigma_{k+1}$ of $P$ such that $0 \in \conv\{y_{\sigma_1}^{(1)}, \dots, y_{\sigma_{k+1}}^{(k+1)}\}$ and $\bigcap_{i=1}^{k+1} A^{(i)}_{\sigma_i}\neq \emptyset.$ \end{theorem}

-Our proof of this result is entirely different from B\'ar\'any's proof of the colorful Carath\'eodory theorem and relies on a topological mapping degree argument, and thus provides a new topological route to prove this theorem, which is less involved than the deduction recently given by Meunier, Mulzer, Sarrabezolles, and Stein~\cite{meunier2017} to show that algorithmically finding the configuration whose existence is guaranteed by the colorful Carath\'eodory theorem is in PPAD, that is, informally speaking, it can be found by a (directed) path-following algorithm.
-Our method involves a limiting argument and thus does not have immediate algorithmic consequences.
-Furthermore, our proof also exhibits a surprisingly simple way to prove KKMS-type results and their colorful extensions.
+Our proof of this result relies on a topological mapping degree argument.
+As such, it is entirely different from B\'ar\'any's proof of the colorful Carath\'eodory theorem, and thus provides a new topological route to prove this theorem.
+Our argument is also less involved than the topological proof given recently by Meunier, Mulzer, Sarrabezolles, and Stein~\cite{meunier2017} to show that algorithmically finding the configuration whose existence is guaranteed by the colorful Carath\'eodory theorem is in PPAD (that is, informally speaking, it can be found by a path-following algorithm).
+Our method, however, involves a limiting argument and thus does not have immediate algorithmic consequences.
+Finally, our proof of Theorem \ref{thm:col-komiya} exhibits a surprisingly simple way to prove KKMS-type results and their polytopal and colorful extensions.

 As an application of Theorem~\ref{thm:col-komiya} we prove a bound on the piercing numbers of colorful $d$-interval hypergraphs.
 A {\em $d$-interval} is a union of at most $d$ disjoint closed intervals on~$\mathbb{R}$.
-A $d$-interval $h$ is {\em separated} if it consists of $d$ disjoint components $h = h^1 \cup \dots \cup h^d$ with $h^{i+1} \subset (i, i + 1)$ for $i \in\{0, \dots, d-1\}$.
+A $d$-interval $h$ is {\em separated} if it consists of $d$ disjoint interval components $h = h^1 \cup \dots \cup h^d$ with $h^{i+1} \subset (i, i + 1)$ for $i \in\{0, \dots, d-1\}$.
 A {\em hypergraph of (separated) $d$-intervals} is a hypergraph $H$ whose vertex set is $\mathbb{R}$ and whose edge set is a finite family of (separated) $d$-intervals.

 A {\em matching} in a hypergraph $H=(V,E)$ with vertex set $V$ and edge set $E$ is a set of disjoint edges.
 A {\em cover} is a subset of $V$ intersecting all edges.
 The \emph{matching number} $\nu(H)$ is the maximal size of a matching, and the \emph{covering number} (or {\em piercing number}) $\tau(H)$ is the minimal size of a cover.
 Tardos \cite{tardos} and Kaiser \cite{kaiser} proved the following bound on the covering number in hypergraphs of $d$-intervals: